Chicago DUI Lawyer

 Internet resources are often outdated, and some ideas are based on myths.
 For example, disputing the accuracy of the field sobriety test alone may not help you.
 You’ll instead need someone who can also bring in expert witnesses.
 They’ll have the experience and knowledge needed to dispute the accuracy of the machines and fight back for you.

-Public Defenders: Are They Worth It?
+Public Defenders: Are They Worth It for a DUI?

 Public defenders seem like a good middle option for many people.
 They have all the certifications of a criminal defense attorney, but they’re provided by the court for those who can’t afford to cover the expenses of a Chicago lawyer.